Randy Schneider: St. Gallen

 In June 2022, after his 2-season stint with Aarau, Schneider joined Swiss Super League club St. Gallen for an undisclosed fee.
 He signed a three-year deal with the club.

 Winterthur

 Schneider joined FC Winterthur on 13 June 2023 with a three-year contract.

+Andorra

+On 13 July 2026, Schneider signed a two-year contract with Segunda División side FC Andorra.

 International career

 Born to a Swiss father and a Filipino mother, Schneider is eligible to represent both Switzerland and Philippines at international level.
 In 2020, it was reported that Schneider was contacted by Scott Cooper, the head coach of Philippines national team regarding playing for the Philippines.
 He acquired his Philippine passport in early 2025.

 Switzerland youth

 Schneider has represented Switzerland at under-16 to under-20 levels.

 Philippines

 On 10 March 2025, Schneider was included in the 24-man squad of the Philippines for the 2027 AFC Asian Cup qualification match against Maldives.
 Four days later, his request to switch international allegiance to the Philippines was approved by FIFA.
 He made his debut for the Philippines in a 4–1 victory against Maldives.
 During the match, Schneider scored a goal and provided an assist.